murambaprogress/reg/README.md

 ## License

-This project is proprietary software for Regimark Motors.
+This project is proprietary software for Regimark Autoelectrics.

 ## Support